metabase/metabase/docs/permissions/data-sandboxes-draft.md

 You can think of a data sandbox as a permissions "container" that includes:

-- The edited version of a table in your database that has some rows or columns removed.
+- An edited version of a table in your database (for example, with some rows or columns removed).
-- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table everywhere in Metabase.
+- A [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.\*

 You can define one data sandbox (that is, one permission set) for each table and group pairing in your Metabase.

+\* SQL questions are the main exception.
+See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).

 ## Types of data sandboxes

 For each group and table pairing, you can choose between:

-- [Row-limiting data sandboxes](#row-limiting-data-sandboxes): hide rows from a table based on user attributes.
+- A [row-limiting data sandbox](#row-limiting-data-sandboxes) to hide rows from a table based on a user attribute.
-- [Advanced data sandboxes](#advanced-data-sandboxes): display a custom query result in place of a table (filtering on user attributes is optional).
+- An [advanced data sandbox](#advanced-data-sandboxes) to display a custom query result in place of a table (user attribute-based filter is optional).

 ### Row-limiting data sandboxes

 A row-limiting sandbox displays the result of a filtered table.
-Groups assigned to a row-limiting sandbox will see a sandboxed table with `Filter = Value` instead of the original table (everywhere in Metabase).
+Groups assigned to a row-limiting sandbox will see a version of the table with some `Filter = Value` applied, instead of the original table.

-For example, you can create a row-limiting sandbox to filter the Accounts table so that people can only see rows where `Plan = Basic`.
+For example, you can create a row-limiting sandbox to filter the Accounts table so that one person sees the rows where `Plan = Basic`, and another person only sees the rows where `Plan = Premium`.

-You could also set up the sandbox so that one person sees the rows where `Plan = Basic`, and another person only sees the rows where `Plan = Premium`.
-A data sandbox can dynamically set the filter value ("Basic", "Premium") to hide different rows for each person based on their [user attributes](../people-and-groups/managing.md#adding-user-attributes).
+A data sandbox will dynamically set the filter value to "Basic" or "Premium" to hide different rows for each person based on their [user attributes](../people-and-groups/managing.md#adding-user-attributes).

 ## Advanced data sandboxes

-An advanced sandbox displays the results of a saved question in place of a table.
-This type of sandbox must be used if you want to **limit the columns** in a table.
+An advanced sandbox displays the results of a saved question in place of a table, anywhere that table is used in Metabase.
+This type of sandbox must be used if you want to **restrict the columns** in a table.

-For example, you can create a saved question called "Sandboxed Accounts" that excludes all columns with personal info (names, emails, etc) from the Accounts table.

-An advanced sandbox would display the "Sandboxed Accounts" question to a group in place of the original Accounts table, everywhere that the Accounts table is used in Metabase.
+Say you create a saved question called "Sandboxed Accounts" that excludes the Email column from the Accounts table.
+An advanced sandbox will display the "Sandboxed Accounts" question to a group in place of the original Accounts table, across all of the questions, dashboards, and models that use the Accounts table in Metabase.\*

-Advanced sandboxes can also be set up to display joined data, filters, custom columns, aggregations, and so on.
+Advanced sandboxes can also be set up to display custom datasets with joined data, filters, custom columns, aggregations, and so on.

+\* SQL questions are the exception.
+See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).

 ## Prerequisites for row-limiting data sandboxes